Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Methodology

-\item \textbf{Cluster Assignment:} Identify the model $M_{max}$ that is $M_{best}$ for the highest number of points in $R$ (i.e., the highest number of unassigned data points).
-Assign these data points to a new cluster $H_p$ (line~\ref{alg2:line:assign_sample} of Alg.~\ref{alg:clust_refine}).
-Remove these data points from $R$ and the corresponding model from future iterations.
+\paragraph{Step 3: Cluster Assignment} Identify the model \( M_{\text{max}} \) that is selected as \( M^*(x_k) \) for the largest number of unassigned data points \( x_k \in R \), i.e., the model most frequently chosen as optimal:

-\item \textbf{Iterative Refinement for $K_i$ Clusters:} Repeat the steps of model evaluation, error comparison, and cluster assignment with the remaining unassigned samples.
-Continue this process until $K_i$ clusters and models are formed for client $C_i$. (i.e., the set $H$ and $M_{select}$)

-\item \textbf{Final Assignment of Remaining Samples:} For any remaining unassigned data points, assign them based on the best-performing model (the one that outputs the lowest reconstruction error) out of the $M_{select}$ selected models (line~\ref{alg2:line:remaining} of Alg.~\ref{alg:clust_refine}) \end{enumerate}
+Assign the corresponding data points to a new cluster $H_p$ (line~\ref{alg2:line:assign_sample} of Alg.~\ref{alg:clust_refine}).
+Remove them from $R$, and exclude the corresponding model from further iterations. \paragraph{Step 4: Iterative Refinement for $K_i$ Clusters} Repeat the steps of model evaluation, error comparison, and cluster assignment until $K_i$ clusters are formed, with the corresponding final model set denoted as $M_{select}$. \paragraph{Step 5: Final Assignment of Remaining Samples} During the previous iterative steps (1–4), only the data points best explained by a selected model are assigned in each iteration.
+As a result, some samples in $R$ may remain unassigned after $K_i$ clusters have been created and their corresponding models selected (i.e., the final model set $M_{select}$).
+To ensure every point is assigned, each remaining sample is matched to the model in $M_{select}$ that produces the lowest reconstruction error (line~\ref{alg2:line:remaining} of Algorithm~\ref{alg:clust_refine}).
+This ensures all local data points are ultimately assigned to one of the final clusters.

-Note that the $K_i$ local models $AE_{iq}$ act as a safeguard, ensuring that if the federated models are not fit to the local data, then the new clustering will not significantly alter the existing partitions.
-Essentially, if a client's data lacks the patterns on which the federated models were trained, the local models are more likely to produce the lowest reconstruction error, thereby maintaining stable partitioning.
+Note that the $K_i$ local models $M_{iq}$ serve as a safeguard, ensuring that if the received federated models do not generalize well to the local data, the clustering structure remains largely unchanged.
+In cases where a client’s data does not exhibit the patterns learned by the federated models, the local models are more likely to minimize reconstruction error, thereby maintaining the previous partitioning.